 15. Teotitlán del Valle Community Cultural Center

 The community center exhibits the textile work and archaeological findings of the Teotitlán del Valle village.
 The mass covers only about eighteen percent of the total site hence providing an ample amount of open spaces for the parks and the plaza.
-The massing is fragmented into two parts, larger mass displays the works, while the smaller mass consists of a service area and a library.
+The massing is fragmented into two parts, the larger mass displays the works, while the smaller mass consists of a service area and a library.
 The sloping roof, distinctive openings as per function of the space, material of the façade harmonizing with the nature of it’s surrounding, all are a response to the climate and the context.